digger32/Tabular-foundation-models-for-electron-beam-welding-parameter-prediction/experiments/exp_plan.md

 ## Compute budget
 Units ≈ datasets(3) × regimes(≤4) × models(8) × seeds(10) ≈ 960, each a cheap
 inference (TFM) or a small fit (classical, n small).
-A few GPU-hours; dev sharded across A100+A800, final on A800.
+A few GPU-hours; dev used A100, final on A100.
 TFMs + xgb/catboost on the A100 GPU; NGBoost (CPU-only) and the nested-CV tuning run on the A100 box's CPU.
 Single box, no sharding.
 Augment regime applies to classical controls only (TFMs skip it).